Documentation

 VSCode Extension

-The Modulo VS Code extension turns your editor into a full bug triage workbench.
-It automatically manages a local fixbugs server, connects to Modulo's authentication service, and provides a panel-based UI that walks you from raw bug report to applied code fix.
+The FixBugs VS Code extension turns your editor into a full bug triage workbench.
+It automatically manages a local fixbugs server, connects to the FixBugs authentication service, and provides a panel-based UI that walks you from raw bug report to applied code fix.

 What you get: